 An agency owner was having an Accounts Receivable problem—several clients weren’t paying on-time.

-As her coach, I asked what happened.
-She emailed: “Majority is still due to outstanding invoices going unpaid.”
+As her executive advisor, I asked what happened.
+She emailed: “Majority is still due, due to outstanding invoices going unpaid.”

 I notice she used passive voice—”invoices going unpaid.”
-That’s likely an underlying factor behind the financial issues she’s experiencing—and that you may experience, too.
+That’s likely an underlying factor behind the financial issues she’s experiencing—and that your agency may experience, too.

 If your agency isn’t paid on-time—every time—it’s time to actively escalate your Accounts Receivable.